 The major problem I have with Aladdin and its pitch for diversity audiences is that while it makes a pitch for greater ethnic representation, it does exactly the opposite in terms of depicting the cultural background of the film.
 The Disney Wiki tells me that the fictional city of Agrabah is supposed to be located in Iraq during the Islamic Golden Age (between the 8th-14th Centuries A.D.) – on the other hand, when it comes to depiction of this Islamic period of history, everything but the costuming and architecture of the era has been dropped.
 Notedly, the film has erased any mention of Islam.
 In other words, what we have is a film that makes a big issue of playing to diversity audiences and a desire for inclusion but then pushes aside those of Islamic faith as being not worthy of inclusion.

 What is particularly grating here is where the character of Jasmine is wrenched out of what she was in the original and has speeches about wanting to rule the kingdom herself.
 If this were an historically accurate film set in an Islamic culture, her doing so would probably have resulted in a violent overthrow – there are only 2-3 examples of women ever ruling during this historic period and it was always by marrying some other figure who was in effect a puppet ruler – or else her being married off by her father as quickly as possible and the reins of power handed over to the nearest male relative eligible for succession.
 (It is hard in these scenes not to regard Jasmine as a petulant teenager “Nobody’s going to tell me I can’t be ruler” without any concept of the realpolitik of having the support of families of power, the populace and military behind one taking power, let alone any actual experience ruling).
-In other words, what we have is a film that claims representation but to do so has promoted racial inclusion and women’s assertiveness as worthy of depiction (all things we support here I should add) at the same time as deeming the cultural and religious background in which the film takes place as only worthy of being whitewashed to carry a modern message of inclusiveness.
+In other words, what we have is a film that claims representation but to do so has promoted racial inclusion and women’s assertiveness as worthy of depiction (all things we here at Moria support I should add) at the same time as deeming the cultural and religious background in which the film takes place as only worthy of being whitewashed to carry a modern message of inclusiveness.